dominodatalab/CLINICAL_STUDY_TEMPLATE/README.md

-# Template Reporting Effort repository
+# Template Clinical Study Reporting repository

-This repo and corresponding Domino Project contains the folder structure to template a reporting effort making ADaM and TFL code for the Domino clinical trial demo.
+This project template contains the folder structure and templated code (ADaM & TFL) to populate clinical study project.

-This repo project is copied by Clinical Programming team to instantiate a new study specfic reporting effort GitHub repo and Domino Project.
+This repo project is copied by the Clinical Programming team to instantiate a new study specfic reporting effort GitHub repo and Domino Project.

+Each reporting effort for a study will be a new branch from this single overall clinical study repository.

 # Directory structure